lingoiitgn/TempUN/README.md

 # Inference

 ## Zeroshot
+### Open-source models:
 #### Using vLLM:
+We have utillized vLLM for getting inference from `phi-2`, `mistral-instruct-v0.2`, and `llama-2-chat`.
+The code for inference is located in the `` file.
 #### Using transformers:
+flan-t5-xl
 #### Using Groq:
+gemma-1.1-7b-it, Meta-Llama-3-8B-Instruct, phi-3-medium-instruct, Mixtral-8x7B-Instruct-v0.1, Meta-Llama-3-70B-Instruct, gpt-3.5-turbo, gpt-4, and gemini-pro
+### Closed-source models:

 ## After fine tuning
 We have performed model fine-tuning in three different paradigms: